1242035/spree/guides/src/content/developer/tutorials/extensions_tutorial.md

     def price_in(currency)
       return orig_price_in(currency) unless sale_price.present?
-      Spree::Price.new(variant_id: self.id, amount: self.sale_price, currency: currency)
+      Viauco::Price.new(variant_id: self.id, amount: self.sale_price, currency: currency)
     end
   end
 end

-Spree::Variant.prepend SpreeSimpleSales::VariantDecorator
+Viauco::Variant.prepend ViaucoSimpleSales::VariantDecorator
 ```

 Here we alias the original method `price_in` to `orig_price_in` and override it.
 If there is a `sale_price` present on the product's master variant, we return that price.
 Otherwise, we call the original implementation of `price_in`.

 ## Testing Our Decorator

 It's always a good idea to test your code.
-We should be extra careful to write tests for our Variant decorator since we are modifying core Spree functionality.
+We should be extra careful to write tests for our Variant decorator since we are modifying core Viauco functionality.
 Let's write a couple of simple unit tests for `variant_decorator.rb`

 ### Generating the Test App

 An extension is not a full Rails application, so we need something to test our extension against.
-By running the Spree `test_app` rake task, we can generate a barebones Spree application within our `spec` directory to run our tests against.
+By running the Viauco `test_app` rake task, we can generate a barebones Viauco application within our `spec` directory to run our tests against.

 We can do this with the following command from the root directory of our extension: